By Chanté Eliaszadeh | Updated June 2026

 Claims Trading: Strategic Considerations

-The secondary market for bankruptcy claims allows creditors to sell their claims for immediate liquidity rather than waiting years for distributions.
-This market has become particularly active in crypto bankruptcies.
+The secondary market for bankruptcy claims lets creditors sell their claims for immediate liquidity rather than waiting years for distributions.
+This market has been particularly active in crypto bankruptcies.

 How Claims Trading Works